 How to Restart or Shutdown a Remote Computer

-There will be times as a Windows Administrator that you will need to reboot or shutdown a remote computer or server.
+There will be times as a Windows Administrator when you will need to reboot or shutdown a remote computer or server.

 In this tutorial, I’ll show you two easy methods for rebooting and shutting down remote computers.